 Hay fever is also known as pollinosis or seasonal allergic rhinitis.
 For most people, a single allergen sets their symptoms off at about the same time each year.
 Spring attacks are usually due to tree pollen (not hay), while grass pollens dominate in the summer and weed pollens in the autumn.
-Hay fever affects about 20% to 25% of Canadians and the incidence is increasing.
+This can vary slightly by region in Canada.
+Hay fever is also occasionally cause by airborne fungal spores.
+Hay fever affects about 20% to 25% of Canadians and the prevalence is increasing.

 These are some of the pollens most likely to cause an allergic reaction:

-- Spring: tree pollens such as oak, elm, maple, alder, birch, juniper, and olive
+- Spring: tree pollens such as oak, elm, maple, alder, birch, juniper, willow, and poplar

-- Summer: grass pollens such as Bermuda, timothy, sweet vernal, orchard, and Johnson; and weed pollens like Russian thistle and English plantain
+- Summer: grass pollens such as Bermuda, timothy, sweet vernal, orchard, and Johnson; and weed pollens such as Russian thistle and English plantain

 - Fall: weed pollens, especially ragweed

 Most people with hay fever know they have it.
-The symptoms are unmistakable - runny nose, sneezing, itching, and congestion.
-Other common symptoms include watery eyes, coughing, headaches, and irritability.
+The symptoms are unmistakable – runny nose, sneezing, itching, and congestion.
+Other common symptoms include red, watery eyes, itchy throat, coughing, ear fullness, headaches, and irritability.
+There may also be breathing difficulties, especially if the person has asthma.

 Hay fever usually appears regularly at the same time each year.
 This is how people can distinguish it from other allergies such as to house dust mites or cat dander.
-Another difference is while hay fever often causes red eyes, "indoor allergies" tend to leave the eyes alone but can cause minor blockage of the ears, particularly in children.
+Another difference is while hay fever often causes red eyes, "indoor allergies" tend to leave the eyes alone.

 - Keep windows closed and use air conditioning at home and in the car to reduce exposure to outdoor pollens.
 If using air conditioning, keep the unit on the indoor cycle.